foreverphoenix/the-phoenix-flavour/content/wtp/changelog/_index.md

 ## Release 2.0

-> TBD
+> 01/12/2021

+**A new save is required.**

 Welcome to Paradise 2.0 goes back to the roots.
-The list was refocused to vanilla improvements with a great deal of sorely needed backend changes, including a full rebuild with detailed documentation of all changes in Mod Organizer 2.
-All lingering issues and annoyances from previous versions (that I know of) were eliminated with the result being an overall more consistent, polished experience.
+The list was refocused to vanilla improvements with a great deal of sorely needed back-end changes, including a full rebuild with detailed documentation of all edits in Mod Organizer 2.
+Lingering issues and annoyances from previous versions (that I know of) were eliminated with the result being an overall more consistent, polished experience.

 - New lighting and ENB combination for more consistent visuals as well as brighter nights and interiors.
 - Better shadow INI settings to reduce pop-in and blurry shadows (thanks SpringHeelJon!).
 - Replaced Boston FPS Fix with Previs Pack to eliminate some crashes and improve performance in even more areas.
 - Replaced Workshop Re-arranged with smaller, more managable workshop additions.
 - New retextures, most of which were added to the WTP texture packs for better performance.
+- MCM settings can now be applied automatically via a universal WTP preset thanks to MCM Settings Manager.
+- Finally some documentation in the form of the new [WTP Visuals](/wtp/documentation/wtp-visuals/) and [WTP Gameplay](/wtp/documentation/wtp-gameplay/) pages.

 **ENB and lighting changes:**